Research

 Complex colloidal systems can spontaneously organize into a remarkable variety of structures, yet achieving controlled assembly of open, hierarchical, or mixed-dimensional architectures has remained challenging due to geometric frustration and kinetic bottlenecks.
 Our work shows how particle shape, curvature, and multivalent entropic interactions together create robust pathways for order to emerge, enabling large-scale organization beyond close-packed crystals.
 These principles unify our studies across nanoparticle superlattices, hybrid dimensions, and anisotropic colloids, offering a versatile foundation for designing materials with rich optical, mechanical, and topological functionalities.

-- S. Wan, X. Xia, Y. Gao, H. Zhang, Z. Zhang, F. Wu, X. Wu, D. Yang, T. Li, J. Li, R. Ni, and A. Dong, Science 387, 978 (2025)
+- S. Wan, X. Xia, Y. Gao, H. Zhang, Z. Zhang, F. Wu, X. Wu, D. Yang, T. Li, J. Li, R. Ni, A. Dong et al., Science 387, 978 (2025)

 Vitrimer Physics